tumellovo/snow-s-website/README.md

 - Connected it using `<link rel="stylesheet" href="style.css>` inside our HTML files
 - Played around with colours, fonts, and simple CSS properties to get comfortable with styling

 It was basically a remix of Week 1 with a new wardrobe.
-This is where CSS enteredthe chat.
+This is where CSS entered the chat.

 Folder: `Web ka S'now`
 Still the same structure - just with added style.